thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 #### Entity action

-The "Entity action" rule sends notifications when entity is created, updated or deleted.
+Using the "Entity action" rule the system sends notifications when an entity is created, updated or deleted.

 To create a new entity action rule, follow these steps:

 - Click the "Add rule" button in the upper right corner of the "Rules" tab;
 - In the new pop-up window, enter the rule&#39;s name;
 - Select trigger - Entity action;
-- Then, select template from the list or [create your own](#templates);
+- Then, select pre-made template from the list or [create your own](#templates);
 - Specify the recipient of the notification.
 Click "Next";
 - The trigger filter allows you to filter events by entity type;
 - You may also select the event types that will trigger notification;